AARoads Presents California Roads and Highways

 - California Department of Transportation (Caltrans) Bridge Logs - these booklets help us to determine dates of highway construction and dates of highway realignment

-- California Historic U.S. Highways - this site, run by Casey Cooper, has a great deal of information about the old U.S. highways of California and offers scans of old pictures from vintage California Highways and Public Works (CHPW) magazines
+- California Historic U.S. Highways - the web site compiled by Casey Cooper has a great deal of information about the old U.S. highways of California and offers scans of old pictures from vintage California Highways and Public Works (CHPW) magazines

 - Southern California Regional Rocks and Roads - administered by Michael Ballard, this site has a great deal of historic highway information including pictures focusing primarily on old alignments in Southern California

 - California Highways - this very detailed page administered by Daniel Faigin offers the latest information on state highway legislative routings and details the historical changes made to the routes through the years (including old map scans and links to construction projects)